Koll Center Residences . . . as of May 2018

-Latest News: The long-awaited Planning Commission study session on the Koll Center Residences proposal (in which only four Commissioners can participate) is now expected to be held at a special meeting starting at 4:00 p.m. on Thursday, May 31, 2018, with a formal hearing on what to recommend to the City Council expected to come on June 21.
-A good way to prepare is to review the comment letters received regarding problems with the Draft Environmental Impact Report, and the City’s responses to them.
+Latest News: The long-awaited Planning Commission study session on the Koll Center Residences proposal (in which only four Commissioners can participate) remains “awaited.”
+For some time, a study session on the proposal was expected to be held at a special meeting starting at 4:00 p.m. on Thursday, May 31, 2018.
+However, that meeting has been canceled and will need to be rescheduled, apparently because one of the four Commissioners needed to hear the matter was unable to attend.
+When the study session does happen, a good way to prepare is to review the comment letters received regarding problems with the Draft Environmental Impact Report, and the City’s responses to them.

 Project Overview: This is a proposal to add 260 luxury condominium residences in three 150 foot tall towers in what is now the surface parking lot of an office campus near the corner of Jamboree and Birch in the Airport Area.
 See the city webpage for further details.